francesmx/CV/README.md

 Andy Jeffries, CTO at Absolute DevOps.

 ## What I'm looking for:
-I have a great permanent job with my employer, Three, however I have specific interests in:
+I have a great permanent job with Three, however I have specific interests in:
 * positive psychology / wellbeing / positive habit change
 * bringing people together / facilitating human connection
 * classical music, esp. learning an instrument / sharing favourite pieces / playing with others